Siege of Budapest: Second German relief attempt

 On 18 January 1945, the IV SS Panzer Corps, whose relocation to the region north-east of Lake Balaton had been completed on the previous day, was again thrown into battle.
 This was Operation Konrad III.
 In two days the German tanks reached the Danube at Dunapentele, tearing the Soviet Transdanubian front apart, and by 26 January the offensive had reached a point roughly 25 kilometers from the ring around the capital.

 Stalin ordered his troops to hold their ground at all costs, and two Army Corps that were dispatched to assault Budapest were hastily moved to the south of the city to counter the German offensive.
-German troops got to less than 20 kilometres from the city but were unable to maintain their impetus due to fatigue and supply problems.
+German troops got within 20 kilometres of the city but were unable to maintain their impetus due to fatigue and supply problems.
 Budapest's defenders asked permission to leave the city and escape the encirclement.
 Hitler refused.

 German troops could no longer hold their ground; they were forced to withdraw on 28 January 1945, and to abandon much of the occupied territory with the notable exception of Székesfehérvár.
 The fate of the defenders of Budapest was sealed.